spantaleev/matrix-docker-ansible-deploy/README.md

 - (optional) [Amazon S3](https://aws.amazon.com/s3/) storage for your Matrix Synapse's content repository (`media_store`) files using [Goofys](https://github.com/kahing/goofys)

-- (optional default) [PostgreSQL](https://www.postgresql.org/) database for Matrix Synapse.
+- (optional, default) [PostgreSQL](https://www.postgresql.org/) database for Matrix Synapse.
 [Using an external PostgreSQL server](docs/configuring-playbook-external-postgres.md) is also possible.

 - a [coturn](https://github.com/coturn/coturn) STUN/TURN server for WebRTC audio/video calls

 - free [Let's Encrypt](https://letsencrypt.org/) SSL certificate, which secures the connection to the Synapse server and the Riot web UI

-- (optional default) a [Riot](https://riot.im/) web UI, which is configured to connect to your own Matrix Synapse server by default
+- (optional, default) a [Riot](https://riot.im/) web UI, which is configured to connect to your own Matrix Synapse server by default

-- (optional default) an [mxisd](https://github.com/kamax-io/mxisd) Matrix Identity server
+- (optional, default) an [mxisd](https://github.com/kamax-io/mxisd) Matrix Identity server

-- (optional default) a [Postfix](http://www.postfix.org/) mail server, through which all Matrix services send outgoing email (can be configured to relay through another SMTP server)
+- (optional, default) a [Postfix](http://www.postfix.org/) mail server, through which all Matrix services send outgoing email (can be configured to relay through another SMTP server)

-- (optional default) an [nginx](http://nginx.org/) web server, listening on ports 80 and 443 - standing in front of all the other services.
+- (optional, default) an [nginx](http://nginx.org/) web server, listening on ports 80 and 443 - standing in front of all the other services.
 Using your own webserver [is possible](docs/configuring-playbook-own-webserver.md)

-- (optional) the [matrix-synapse-rest-auth](https://github.com/kamax-io/matrix-synapse-rest-auth) REST authentication password provider module
+- (optional, advanced) the [matrix-synapse-rest-auth](https://github.com/kamax-io/matrix-synapse-rest-auth) REST authentication password provider module

-- (optional) the [matrix-synapse-shared-secret-auth](https://github.com/devture/matrix-synapse-shared-secret-auth) password provider module
+- (optional, advanced) the [matrix-synapse-shared-secret-auth](https://github.com/devture/matrix-synapse-shared-secret-auth) password provider module

-- (optional) the [Matrix Corporal](https://github.com/devture/matrix-corporal) reconciliator and gateway for a managed Matrix server
+- (optional, advanced) the [Matrix Corporal](https://github.com/devture/matrix-corporal) reconciliator and gateway for a managed Matrix server

 - (optional) the [mautrix-telegram](https://github.com/tulir/mautrix-telegram) bridge for bridging your Matrix server to [Telegram](https://telegram.org/)

 - (optional) the [mautrix-whatsapp](https://github.com/tulir/mautrix-whatsapp) bridge for bridging your Matrix server to [Whatsapp](https://www.whatsapp.com/)

 Basically, this playbook aims to get you up-and-running with all the basic necessities around Matrix, without you having to do anything else.

+**Note**: the list above is exhaustive.
+It includes optional or even some advanced components that you will most likely not need.
+Sticking with the defaults (which install a subset of the above components) is the best choice, especially for a new installation.
+You can always re-run the playbook later to add or remove components.

 ## What's different about this Ansible playbook?